Clara Stern: Recollection, Testimony & Lying (1909)

 The last text the Sterns published together, Recollection, Testimony & Lying (1909) has been of continued interest for many scholars in developmental psychology because of its lasting relevance.
 This is a detailed examination of the relation between children's statements and the truth based on the observations collected in the diaries.

 This work has not only been useful for the field of developmental psychology, but has also been used for legal matters.
 Such as determining when a child is old enough to testify truthfully in court.

-In their writing the Sterns point out that when children do not know what they are saying is false, then it cannot be a lie.
-Also, if a child knowns something is false but there is no intention to deceive, then that is not a lie; this is what they call a "pseudo-lie".
+In their writing, the Sterns point out that when children do not know what they are saying is false, then it cannot be a lie.
+Also, if a child knows something is false but there is no intention to deceive, then that is not a lie; this is what they call a "pseudo-lie".
 An example of this would be a child playing pretend, because the children are aware of the falseness of what is being said, but there is no intention to deceive.

 From their investigations the Sterns concluded that when the stage of development in which children are able to make accurate statements in an adult sense is reached, then children can become capable of lying.
 The Sterns also concluded that lying is not an innate behavior and children learn to lie through an interaction with their environment and certain natural tendencies, like playing pretend.

-Their advice on how to prevent the development of lying involves the idea of introception.
-Which they state as the parents being good role models for their children and they themselves not lying, or have their children lie for them.
+Their advice on how to prevent the development of lying involves the idea of introception, which they state as the parents being good role models for their children and they themselves not lying, or have their children lie for them.